am8850/ender3/README.md

 Proper bed leveling, distance from the nozzle to the bed (particularly the first layer), and proper material flow (by adjusting to the proper temperature) are probable the two most important aspects of 3D printing.

 Once my printer was built, I had the printer Auto Home from the prepare setting in the LCD.
 This puts the nozzle outside the printing area.
 Then I turned off the printer and moved the nozzle to front left corner.
-I knew that my z-stop switch was install correctly because there was enough distance between the nozzle and the printing bed.
+I knew that my z-stop switch was installed correctly because there was enough distance between the nozzle and the printing bed.
 Had I forced the nozzle to this position without a proper z-stop positon, I could have scratched the printing surface and the bed.
 Fortunately, this did not happen.
-I then proceeed to level the back right corner, the to right corner, and the back left corners.

 I originially used a business card to level the nozzle to the printing surface, but after a couple of prints, this was not working.
 I contacted a friend and he told me to use instead a non-folded sheet of paper to try to achieve a .1mm thickness.
 This works by putting the paper under the nozzle and bringing the bed to a position where there's drag between the paper and the nozzle.
-You have to do this around all corners, making sure to go on an X pattern.
+You have to do this around all four corners, making sure to go on an X pattern.
 Then you need to move the nozzle to the center of the bed and adjust all four corners "at the same time".
 After I leveled the bed using the paper, I was succesful in printing my first few prints.

 Proper leveling took a long time for me.
-It seem that everytime I printed something, I need to re-adjust the leveling.
+It seemed that everytime I printed something, I need to re-adjust the leveling.
 I searched online for a faster way to level the bed and found this video:

 https://www.youtube.com/watch?v=_EfWVUJjBdA

-The video also has a link to a thingiverse.com to download the gcode files.
-The link is a follows:
+The video also has a link to the following thingiverse.com gcode:

 https://www.thingiverse.com/thing:3235018